 - Check if your other account is signed up for a paid membership by visiting youtube.com/purchases.
 If there are no other accounts listed, you can always try signing in using other Google Accounts that belong to you and check for active memberships

 - You have more than one membership on your account.
-Check out these common duplicate subscription scenarios to see if you may have mistakenly signed up for overlapping paid memberships.
+Take a look at these common duplicate subscription scenarios to see if you may have mistakenly signed up for overlapping paid memberships.

-- If you signed up through iOS, you are billed for your YouTube paid membership through Apple.
-Apple has its own cancellation and billing policy which may differ from YouTube's.
+- If you signed up through an iPhone or iPad, you are billed for your YouTube paid membership through Apple.
+Apple has its own cancellation and billing policy, which may differ from YouTube's.
 Contact Apple support for details of your membership and to verify cancellation.